 New Majorities: Minorities are pushing for better representation

-Byegender: Gender identities are becoming pick 'n' mix.
+Byegender: Gender stereotypes are dissolving into a pick 'n' mix approach

 'Global beauty sales look at massive growth'